Ctenella

 Ctenella is a monotypic genus of stony coral in the family Euphylliidae.
 It is represented by a single species, Ctenella chagius.
 These corals are massive in size with meandering valleys between the calyces which have solid, non-porous walls and fine, evenly spaced, solid septae.
-They are found in the Indian Ocean, Red Sea and Mediterranean Sea.
-It forms solid, smooth hemispherical domes and is found in the Indian Ocean in the vicinity of the Chagos Archipelago.
+They are found in the Indian Ocean being endemic to the Chagos Archipelago.
+It forms solid, smooth hemispherical domes.